QuanEstimation: An open-source toolkit for quantum parameter estimation: Control optimization

 In some cases, the control amplitudes have to be limited in a regime, for example $[a,b]$, which can be realized by input {\codefont ctrl\_bound=[a,b]}.
 If no value is input, the default regime is $[-\infty,\infty]$. {\codefont decay=[]} is a list of decay operators and corresponding decay rates for the master equation in Eq.~(\ref{eq:mastereq}) and its input rule is {\codefont decay=[[Gamma\_1,gamma\_1],...]}.
+The dynamics is solved via the matrix exponential by default, which can be switched to ODE by setting {\codefont dyn\_method="ode"}.
 The default value for {\codefont savefile} is {\codefont False}, which means only the controls obtained in the final episode will be saved in the file named "controls.csv", and if it is set to be {\codefont True}, the controls obtained in all episodes will be saved in this file.
 The values of QFI, CFI, $\mathrm{Tr}(W\mathcal{F}^{-1})$ or $\mathrm{Tr}(W\mathcal{I}^{-1})$ in all episodes will be saved regardless of this setting in the file named "f.csv".
 Another file named "total\_reward.csv" will also be saved to save the total rewards in all episodes when DDPG is chosen as the optimization method.
 Here the word "episode" is referred to as a round of update of the objective function in the scenario of optimization.

 The switch of optimization algorithms can be realized by {\codefont method=" "}, and the corresponding parameters can be set via {\codefont **kwargs}.
 All available algorithms in QuanEstimation are given in Table~\ref{table:ctrl_paras} together with the corresponding default parameter settings.
-Notice that in some algorithms maybe more than one set of guessed controls are needed, and if not enough sets are input then random-value controls will be generated automatically to fit the number.
+Notice that in the case that {\codefont method="auto-GRAPE"} is applied, {\codefont dyn\_method="ode"} is not available for now.
+In some algorithms maybe more than one set of guessed controls are needed, and if not enough sets are input then random-value controls will be generated automatically to fit the number.
 In the meantime, if excessive number of sets are input, only the suitable number of controls will be used. {\codefont LDtype="SLD"} is the only choice when {\codefont method="GRAPE"} as the QFIMs based on RLD and LLD are unavailable to be the objective function for GRAPE in the package.
 All the aforementioned algorithms will be thoroughly introduced and discussed with examples in the following subsections.

 Apart from the QFIM and CFIM, the HCRB can also be taken as the objective function in the case of multiparameter estimation, which can be realized by calling {\codefont control.HCRB()}.
 Notice that auto-GRAPE and GRAPE are not available in {\codefont method=" "} here as the calculation of HCRB is performed via optimizations (semidefinite programming), not direct calculations.
 Due to the equivalence between the HCRB and quantum Cram\'{e}r-Rao bound in the single-parameter estimation, if {\codefont control.HCRB()} is called in this case, the entire program will be terminated and a line of reminder will arise to remind the users to invoke {\codefont control.QFIM()} instead.